CRMPickers logoCRMPickers

 Pipedrive implementation complexity

 Low to medium.
-The main work is cleaning stages, required fields, ownership rules, integrations, and reporting views so managers trust the pipeline without overbuilding the system.
+The main work is cleaning open deals, contacts, organizations, activities, stages, custom fields, source values, permissions, integrations, and reporting views so managers trust the pipeline after cutover.

 Close implementation complexity

 Medium.
-The data migration may be straightforward, but outbound teams also need decisions around numbers, calling credits, SMS usage, recordings, sequence rules, coaching reports, and deliverability.
+Data import can be straightforward, but rollout also needs decisions around phone numbers, calling credits, SMS permissions, recordings, sequence rules, deliverability, compliance, coaching dashboards, and what happens to any existing dialer or sales-engagement tool.

-The local dataset supports the operating-model split: Pipedrive is broader as a CRM hub, while Close is deeper for communication-led outbound work.
+The current CRMPickers dataset supports a practical split: Pipedrive is broader as a CRM hub, while Close is deeper for communication-led outbound work.

-• Pipedrive: 96 named integrations, 18 linked integration categories, and 18 matched capability features.
+• Pipedrive: 96 named integrations, all 18 tracked integration categories, 6 capability groups, and 18 matched capability features.

-• Close: 43 named integrations, 17 linked integration categories, and 17 matched capability features.
+• Close: 43 named integrations, 17 tracked integration categories, 6 capability groups, and 17 matched capability features.

-• Close maps 4 Communication & Telephony features from tier 1; Pipedrive maps 1 starting at tier 3.
+• Close maps 4 Communication & Telephony features from tier 1; Pipedrive maps 1 Communication & Telephony feature starting at tier 3.

 Is Close worth the higher price for a small outbound team?

-Yes, if Close replaces separate tools for calling, SMS, email sequences, activity tracking, and coaching.
+Yes, when Close replaces separate tools for calling, SMS, email sequences, activity tracking, and coaching.
 If the team only needs a CRM plus occasional follow-up automation, Pipedrive is usually easier to justify.

 Which CRM is safer for migrating an existing sales pipeline?